 Advice for getting married in Thailand

-Everything (EV-erything) we know: wedding planning for Koh Samui – As for the lovey-drinky-beachy-pretty-fun part of the proceedings, we have tons of detail for planning your Koh Samui wedding.
-Seriously, it’s every last scrap of detail we know.
+Everything (EV-erything) I know: wedding planning for Koh Samui – As for the lovey-drinky-beachy-pretty-fun part of the proceedings, I have tons of detail for planning your Koh Samui wedding.
+Seriously, it’s every last scrap of detail I know.

-Everything else we know: The Koh Samui Guide – For any and every detail about Koh Samui outside of wedding planning, you’ll want this little beauty.
+Everything else I know: The Koh Samui Guide – For any and every detail about Koh Samui outside of wedding planning, you’ll want this little beauty.

 Even more help: The Knot Guide to Destination Weddings is your general game-plan, check-list reference, with high praise from other couples who married in far-flung destinations.

 While The Koh Samui Guide navigates Samui beaches and accommodation from a holiday-maker’s point of view, I’ve reassessed what I know about the island’s private villas and popular resorts with weddings in mind.

 PRO – Privacy: There are villas all over Samui, some of which can accommodate more people than I have Facebook friends.
 Some are tucked on or above very remote beaches – ones you could consider “basically” private.
 At these, unlike a resort wedding, you can definitely minimise your chance of an unknown crowd.
 If you head off the beach and into the hills, your wedding is guaranteed to be all your own; you get a great view and no passersby.